-On 26 October 2011, the Heads of State or Government of euro area Member States agreed to maximise the EFSF's capacity without increasing the euro area Member States' guarantee commitments by adopting two approaches, partial risk protection and the co-investment.
-The two options were designed to support the continued market access of euro area Member States in financial distress and safeguard the financial stability of the euro area.
-By the balance sheet date the options have not yet been used.
+On 26 October 2011, the Heads of State or Government of euro area member states agreed to maximise the EFSF's capacity without increasing the euro area member states' guarantee commitments by adopting two approaches, partial risk protection and the co-investment.
+The two options were designed to support the continued market access of euro area member states in financial distress and safeguard the financial stability of the euro area.
+By the balance sheet date, the options have not yet been used.

 As of 1 July 2013, the Company may no longer engage in new financial assistance facilities, but it continues to manage existing programmes and the repayment of any outstanding debt.
-The Company shall be dissolved and liquidated when its purpose is fulfilled, in other words when the Company has received full repayment of the financing granted to beneficiary Member States and has repaid its liabilities under the financial instruments issued and financing arrangements entered into.
+The Company shall be dissolved and liquidated when its purpose is fulfilled, in other words when the Company has received full repayment of the financing granted to beneficiary member states and has repaid its liabilities under the financial instruments issued and financing arrangements entered into.

 At the beginning of 2013, the staff of the EFSF was transferred to the ESM.
 To carry out its ongoing activity, the EFSF asked the ESM to provide it with certain administrative and other support services.
 To formalise such cooperation, the ESM and the EFSF entered into a Service Level Agreement beginning on 1 January 2013.
+On 17 July 2020, the annex to the service level agreement detailing the fees calculation was amended following a decision of the ESM Managing Director.
+The new applicable calculation method of the fees was determined to better reflect the fair cost-sharing between the ESM and the EFSF compared to their respective level of activity.

-The present financial statements cover the period from 1 January 2019 to 31 December 2019.
+The present financial statements cover the period from 1 January 2020 to 31 December 2020.

-These financial statements were approved by the EFSF Board of Directors on 30 March 2020 and subsequently approved by the Annual General Meeting of Shareholders on 24 June 2020.
+These financial statements were approved by the EFSF Board of Directors on 30 March 2021 and subsequently approved by the Annual General Meeting of Shareholders on 30 June 2021.